sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 .. font sizes are compatible

-Text is missing...
+Not yet written...

 Just a very preliminary sketch of commands:

 .. code-block:: console